 Interpretation and translation

-If you need language assistance in interpreting or translating any documents during the interview or while we take a witness statement, then please inform the FCA investigator, who can arrange for assistance.
+If you need language assistance in interpreting or translating any documents during the interview, or while we take a witness statement, then please tell the FCA investigator.
+They will be able to arrange assistance for you.

-If the case is brought to court you may be required to give evidence during a trial.
-We shall give you as much notice as reasonably possible, if you are required, so that you may properly plan for your attendance, and so that it causes as minimal disruption as possible.
+If the case is brought to court, you may need to give evidence during a trial.
+If this is the case, we will give you as much notice as is reasonably possible, so you can plan to attend.

-We will notify you of the court date and ask that you avoid any significant commitments (such as holidays) in and around when you are likely to give evidence.
+We will let you know the court dates and we ask that you avoid any significant commitments (such as holidays) in and around the time when you are likely to give evidence.
 Please let us know as soon as possible should any commitments arise that clash with this date.

 Court dates can change.
-If the date changes when you are due to give evidence, then we shall let you know as soon as possible.
+If the date when you are due to give evidence changes, then we will let you know as soon as possible.

-To help you prepare to give evidence in a trial we shall:
+To help you prepare to give evidence in a trial we will:

 - explain the process of giving evidence, including the courtroom procedure and layout

-- seek to answer further queries that you may have
+- look to answer any questions you may have

-You are able to ask for special measures if you think it would assist in giving your evidence.
-The court ultimately decides whether these measures can be put in place.
+You can ask for special measures if you think it would help you in giving your evidence.
+The court decides whether these measures can be put in place.